dkroy1746/kaggle_china_real_estate/README.md

 ---

 ## 📈 Key Insights
-- Ensemble-based models (Random Forest) offer **robust baseline predictions** with minimal tuning.
+- Ensemble-based model i.e. Random Forest offers **robust baseline predictions** with minimal tuning.
 - Neural Networks capture **nonlinear dependencies** but may require more data normalization and hyperparameter tuning to generalize effectively.
-- We were able to determine the main driving factors of real estate prices.
+- We were able to determine the main driving factors of real estate prices and successfully trained and tested our models.
+- A MAPE (Mean Absolute Percentage Error) value of ~ 10% implies that both the models are performing satisfactorily.

 ---

 ## 🚀 Future Work
 - Integrate additional **macroeconomic and demographic data** sources.
 - Implement **time-series forecasting architectures** such as LSTM or Temporal Fusion Transformers.
-- Deploy the model as a **web-based prediction service** for real-estate analytics.

 ---